thompson318/niftycal/README.md

  3. Code on that branch.
  4. Push to remote when ready.
  5. Create merge request, and assign to Matt Clarkson.
- 6. Matt will merge to master and remove the feature branch when it looks ready.
+ 6. Matt will code review, merge to master and remove the feature branch when it looks ready.

 [cmic]: http://cmic.cs.ucl.ac.uk
 [ucl]: http://www.ucl.ac.uk